-Canny walkers on the Rakaitane Track (1.2km return, 30 min return) might even get to spot a prize trout or two hiding in the clear waters under the suspension footbridge over the Arnold River / Kotuku Awa, along with forest reflections in the river and panoramic views across the lake.
+Canny walkers on the Rakaitane Track (1.2 km / 30 min return) might even get to spot a prize trout or two hiding in the clear waters under the suspension footbridge over the Arnold River / Kotuku Awa, along with forest reflections in the river and panoramic views across the lake.
 The walk starts at the little settlement of Moana.

-On the southern end of the lake, the Carew Falls Track (2km / 1 hr return) winds up through the forest to an impressive waterfall tumbling from above, creating a refreshing mist — ideal on a summer’s day.
-The longer Bain Bay Walk (7.2km / 2.5 hr return) is part track, part boardwalk following the lake shore over wetlands and through dense forest.
+On the southern end of the lake, the Carew Falls Track (2 km / 1 hr return) winds up through the forest to an impressive waterfall tumbling from above, creating a refreshing mist — ideal on a summer’s day.

 The brilliant turquoise water flowing between the white rocky walls of Hokitika Gorge is the West Coast’s most distinctive natural feature.
 Inland and towards the hills from Hokitika, the gentle forest trail has recently been extended and upgraded, and features a wheelchair accessible viewing platform, just a few minutes walk from the start.

-It’s an easy undulating walk through a leafy forest canopy of miro, rimu and kamahi trees, then downhill to the 90m pedestrian suspension bridge crossing the main channel of the Hokitika Gorge.
-The bridge offers spectacular views of the rocky gorge, forest and the foothills of the Southern Alps, and there are several other viewing points en route.
-Keep an eye out for the surreal blue of the rare werewere-kōkako mushrooms unique to this forest.
+It’s an easy undulating walk through a leafy forest canopy of miro, rimu and kamahi trees, and across the pedestrian suspension bridge over the main channel.
+The bridge offers spectacular views of the vibrant blue waters, rocky gorge, forest and the foothills of the Southern Alps, and there are several other viewing points en route.
+Keep an eye out for the surreal blue of the rare werewere-kōkako mushrooms found in this forest.